fortyninemaps/karta/README.md

 - pyshp
 - pyproj (for geodetic calculations)

-### Optional
+### Recommended

 - cython
 - gdal (for geotiff I/O)
 - scipy

-Cython is an optional dependency used to speed up select functions.
-In general, enhanced-performance functions will then be called automatically when available, otherwise *Karta* will fall back to numpy and pure-Python versions.

-When installing from PyPI, C source code is provided and will be automatically compiled if a suitable compiler is available.
+When installing from PyPI, Cython-compiled C source code is provided and will be automatically compiled to improve performance if a suitable C compiler is available.

 ## TESTING